tsunglung/xiaomi_fan_circulator/README.md

 This is a custom component for home assistant to integrate the Xiaomi Mijia DC Frequency Conversion Circulating Fan (`zhimi.fan.fa1`, `zhimi.fan.fb1`).

-Please follow the instructions on [Retrieving the Access Token](https://www.home-assistant.io/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.
+Please follow the instructions on [Retrieving the Access Token](https://www.home-assistant.io/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token.

 Credits: Thanks to [Rytilahti](https://github.com/rytilahti/python-miio) for all the work.
 This repository is forked from [syssi/xiaomi_fan](https://github.com/syssi/xiaomi_fan)